 Family Systems Therapy

-Family therapists treat both families and couples, however, if some or none of the family members are available or willing to participate in family therapy sessions, a therapist may treat the presenting individual alone with non-familial people in the individual’s life that play an important role in his/her growth and development, such as religious leaders, teachers, close family friends, romantic partners, long-term co-workers, neighbors, coaches, etc.
+Family therapists treat both families and couples, however, if some or none of the family members are available or willing to participate in family therapy sessions, a therapist may opt to treat the presenting individual with non-familial individual’s life that play an important role in their growth and development, such as religious leaders, teachers, close family friends, romantic partners, long-term co-workers, neighbors, coaches, etc.

 Family therapists strongly encourage whole family (system) participation during treatment, because they believe that the problem lies within the family, not solely within the individual.